fltk/fltk/README.OSX.txt

  3.1  Prerequisites
 --------------------

-In order to build FLTK from within Xcode, you need to install the Xcode developer environment from the Apple Inc. web site.
+In order to build FLTK from within Xcode 3, you need to install the Xcode 3 developer environment from the Apple Inc. web site.
 The developer environment can be downloaded from the Mac Dev Center for free: